Examples of Assets in Accounting

 - Cars: It is also a long term asset for us but for Automobile companies (like- Ford, Toyota etc.) and car showrooms, it will be a part of their inventory.

-So what really matters is how you use and perceive the assets and this will determine its type and classification in your balance sheet.
+So what really matters is how you use and perceive the assets and this will determine its classification in your balance sheet.